 Guess what?
 They gobbled up the SunButter cookies without complaint.
 And so did I!

 Advantage: Close one.
 I'd say the peanut butter nudged out the sunflower butter cookies, but not by much.

 Note: A weird issue can come up when you bake with SunButter.
-I didn't have this problem with the World's Easiest cookies, because they don't require a leavening agent -- but if your recipe includes baking powder or baking soda, be advised that the chlorogenic acid in sunflower seeds can turn some SunButter baked goods green!
+I didn't have this problem when adapting my flourless peanut butter cookies because their three ingredients don't include a leavening agent -- but if your recipe includes baking powder or baking soda, be advised that the chlorogenic acid in sunflower seeds can turn SunButter baked goods green!
 Click here for a concise, witty explanation and tips on prevention.
-(Or limit your baking to St. Patrick's Day!
+(Or limit your SunButter cookies to St. Patrick's Day!
 Or Christmas, if you feel like coating your green cookies in red sprinkles :)

 Is SunButter Good for You?

 Based on the health benefits of sunflower seeds, I'd say this has got to be an overall "yes."

 Like peanuts, sunflower seeds are high in "good fat" that can help ward off heart disease.
 They're rich in phytosterols, believed to reduce blood cholesterol.
 They provide magnesium for healthy bones, plus plenty of antioxidant power in the form of vitamin E.